piotrkotlowski/RecoEngine/readme.md

 ## How to Run the Application

-To run the entire hybrid recommendation platform, navigate to the `Prod/` directory and run start_services.sh script.
+To run the entire hybrid recommendation platform, navigate to the `Prod/` directory and run the `start_services.sh` script.
 This will build and launch the ALS engine, conversational chat engine, and all necessary data ingestion services automatically.

 ```bash